Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: A Brief Overview of Machine Learning and Wireless Networks

-As an important member of the machine learning family, \emph{deep learning} has been booming since 2010, because it was found to be capable of handling the soaring growth of training data volume facilitated by the rapid development of computing hardware~\cite{lecun2015deep,schmidhuber2015deep}.
+As an important member of the ML family, \emph{deep learning} has been booming since 2010, because it was found to be capable of handling the soaring growth of training data volume facilitated by the rapid development of computing hardware~\cite{lecun2015deep,schmidhuber2015deep}.
 Deep learning algorithms rely on a multiple-layer ``network'' consisting of inter-connected nodes for feature extraction and transformation, which is inspired by the biological nervous system, namely the neural network.
 Each layer utilizes the output of the previous layer as its input.
 The term ``deep'' refers to having multiple layers in the network.
 Generally, relying on the way the training data is exploited, deep learning algorithms can also be classified into deep supervised learning, deep unsupervised learning as well as deep reinforcement learning~\cite{lecun2015deep}.
-Moreover, some deep learning network architectures, such as deep neural networks (DNN)~\cite{mnih2015human}, deep belief networks (DBN)~\cite{hinton2009deep}, recurrent neural networks (RNN)~\cite{pascanu2013construct} and convolutional neural networks (CNN)~\cite{krizhevsky2012imagenet}, have had success in a range of fields including computer vision, speech recognition, etc. They have also been invoked in compelling applications of wireless networks.
+Moreover, some deep learning architectures, such as deep neural networks (DNN)~\cite{mnih2015human}, deep belief networks (DBN)~\cite{hinton2009deep}, recurrent neural networks (RNN) with LSTM units~\cite{pascanu2013construct} and convolutional neural networks (CNN)~\cite{krizhevsky2012imagenet}, have had success in a range of fields including computer vision, natural language processing (NLP), speech recognition, etc. They have also been invoked in compelling applications of wireless networks.